eaglesky/system-design/MySystemDesignReview.md

 # Interview strategies

-1. System analysis
+## System analysis

-   ** DAU: Daily Active User.
+* DAU: Daily Active User.
-    MAU: Monthly Active User
+* MAU: Monthly Active User

  For games, DAU/MAU of ~20-30% is considered to be pretty good.
  For social apps, like a messenger app, a successful one would have a DAU/MAU closer to 50%.
-E.g. For Twitter, MAU = 320M, DAU = 150M(or 200M, 100M for the average) In general most apps struggle to get to DAU/MAU of 20% or more.
+E.g. For Twitter, MAU = 320M, DAU = 150M(or 200M, 100M for the average)
+ In general most apps struggle to get to DAU/MAU of 20% or more.

-   ** Concurrent user number = DAU * session_seconds_per_user / 86400
+* Concurrent user number = DAU * session_seconds_per_user / 86400

  Peak_concurrent_user_number = concurrent_user_number * 3
  For Twitter, concurrent_user_number ~ 100K, peak ~ 300K

-   ** For Twitter, Read QPS ~ 300K, write QPS ~ 6K.
+* For Twitter, Read QPS ~ 300K, write QPS ~ 6K.

  This might be estimated by doing:
-    Read QPS ~ peak_concurrent_user_number
+ Read QPS ~ 150M * 60 / 86400 ~ 100K, 60 is estimated read per user.
-    Write QPS ~ peak_concurrent_user_number / session_seconds_per_user.
+ Write QPS ~ Read QPS / 60, 60 is estimated ratio of read to write.

-    Assuming there is 1 read per user each second, and 1 write per user at the begining of each session.
+* QPS vs Web/database server
+  * QPS ~ 100: A laptop.
+  * QPS ~ 1K: A web server/SQL database.
+  * QPS ~ 10K: A NoSQL database like Cassandra.
+  * QPS ~ (100K - 1M): A NoSQL database like like Memcached and Redis.

 # Questions